Stranger Things

 But those are about the only tiny quibbles to be had in this charming, engrossing show.

-And while The Wingfeather Saga isn’t overtly Christian, it carries with it a Christian ethos.
+While The Wingfeather Saga isn’t overtly Christian, it carries with it a Christian ethos.
 It follows in the tradition of C.S.
 Lewis’ The Chronicles of Narnia in a way, using a fantastical world to explore deeper themes: love, sacrifice, hope and the eternal struggle between good and evil.
 And sometimes, our heroes find the time to pray.

 Jesus talked about how we are like farmers, sowing the seeds of the Good News in the world.
 Some of those seeds find good soil.
 Others do not.

-But it seems that, every so often, storytellers sow seeds—seeds meant for children, but accessible to adults, too—that grow like lampposts in a new world.
+But it seems that, every so often, storytellers sow seeds—seeds meant for children but accessible to adults, too—that grow like lampposts in a new world.
 These stories that talk about eternal truths in creative ways capture the imaginations of their young readers or viewers and become not just a part of their lives, but sometimes inspiration for them to grow up and tell their own stories.

 The bestselling Wingfeather Saga has done its own share of sowing on fertile ground.
 Will the show do the same?
 Only time will tell.
 But I kinda hope so.